rach7777/monax-may/content/platform/components.md

 ## Introduction

 <div class="note">
-    <em>Note: As of 2017, our product has been renamed to Monax.
+    <em>Note: As of 2017, our platform has been renamed to Monax.
 The references on this page have been recently changed.</em>
 </div>

 This page provides an overview of how Monax Industries' software is stacked